Paul von Hindenburg: Headquarters routine

 Hindenburg's day at OHL began at 09:00 when he and Ludendorff discussed the reports—usually quickly agreeing on what was to be done.
 Ludendorff would give their staff of about 40 officers their assignments, while Hindenburg walked for an hour or so, thinking or chatting with guests.
-After conferring again with Ludendorff, he heard reports from his departmental heads, met with visitors and worked on correspondence.
-At noon Ludendorff gave the situation report to the Kaiser, unless an important decision was required when Hindenburg took over.
+After conferring again with Ludendorff, he heard reports from his departmental heads, met with visitors, and worked on correspondence.
+At noon Ludendorff gave the situation report to the Kaiser, unless an important decision was required in which case Hindenburg took over.
 He lunched with his personal staff, which included a son-in-law who was an Army officer.
 Dinner at 20:00 was with the general staff officers of all ranks and guests—crowned heads, allied leaders, politicians, industrialists and scientists.
 They left the table to subdivide into informal chatting groups.
 At 21:30 Ludendorff announced that time was up and they returned to work.
 After a junior officer summarized the daily reports, he might confer with Ludendorff again before retiring.